zhufuyi/sponge_doc/en/learn-about-sponge.md

 > 🔸**Phase Three**: sponge introduces support for using the Protocol Buffers (protobuf) protocol to generate custom API interfaces.
 It also adds the capability to generate generic web service code.
 In this phase, sponge supports both "SQL web development" and "protobuf web development."

-> 🔸**Phase Four**: sponge supports generating "Microservices (grpc) code based on SQL," "Generic Microservices (grpc) code based on protobuf," and "grpc gateway service code based on protobuf."
+> 🔸**Phase Four**: sponge supports generating "grpc service code based on SQL," "Generic grpc service code based on protobuf," and "grpc gateway service code based on protobuf."
 In this phase, the microservices framework has matured.

-> 🔸**Phase Five**: sponge adds features such as a graphical user interface (UI) for code generation commands, a rich set of out-of-the-box components, microservices (grpc) service testing, and automated build and deployment.
+> 🔸**Phase Five**: sponge adds features such as a graphical user interface (UI) for code generation commands, a rich set of out-of-the-box components, grpc service testing, and automated build and deployment.
 It has evolved into a foundational development framework.

 In summary, sponge is a Go productivity tool that integrates "automatic code generation," "web and microservices frameworks," and "basic development frameworks."